Ve1es/UndeadSurvivor/README.md

 A lobby is formed with 2 players, each player selects a character, and the game begins.
 At the start of the game, a random weapon is assigned (not repeated among players) and the first wave of enemy spawns begins.
 During the wave, enemies and supplies spawn.
 Enemies must be present throughout the wave.
 After the wave ends, all enemies are destroyed.
 Supplies, on the other hand, appear at regular intervals.
 After all waves are completed or after all players die, a scoreboard displays the players with the amount of damage dealt and the number of enemies killed.
 If a player dies, they no longer continue the session but become a spectator.

+## Implementation Features
+Use SOLID principles, particularly the SRP principle:
+The project code is structured with SOLID principles in mind, especially the Single Responsibility Principle (SRP).

+Create a system for changing controls based on the platform:
+A system is implemented to switch controls depending on the platform being used.

+Movement implemented through Host Client:
+The character movement system is implemented using the Host Client model.

+Avoid using large controller classes:
+The project is structured to avoid the use of large controller classes.

+Avoid using the Singleton anti-pattern:
+The Singleton anti-pattern is not used in the project.

+Create a convenient toolkit for configuring the main aspects of the game:
+A toolkit for configuring:
+Waves
+Weapon characteristics
+Enemy characteristics

 ## Project Requirements
 Load the asset and implement the project mechanics:
 All necessary assets are loaded and implemented in the project.